AndreaCrotti/paint/README.md

     (gen/sample gen-image)
     => ([[:O]] [[:G]] [[:A :E :T] [:S :A :T]] [[:J :W] [:F :X] [:T :J]] [[:C :O :B :S] [:K :B :V :R] [:P :K :O :A]])

+## Possible improvements

+- [ ] defprotocol?
+- [ ] performances with very big images
+- [ ] multi image with a map in the atom keyed by image id
+- [ ] better split between show and quit and the other manipulations
+- [ ] parse arguments could be done with regular expressions instead
+- [ ] could use swap instead of reset?
+- [ ] better prompt
+- [ ] define more colour and not just white
+- [ ] command function name?

 ## License

 Copyright © 2017 Andrea Crotti